AnthonyBuncio/personal-site/src/data/about.md

 # Currently

-At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
-I primarily work as a data engineer but have broad experience across Arthena’s stack.
+I am currently the web developer and graphic designer at CocoLoco LLC.
+I have learned how to manage people, shape culture, develop relationships with customers, sell small market products, and use best SEO practices to help improve our online presence.
+I primarily work on product labels and promotional materials, while also performing regular maintenence on our ecommerce websites.

 # Some history